 Walk on over to Buddy Boy Winery’s Tasting Room next, just a quarter of a mile away.
 Don’t forget to try a wine slushy along with their uniquely named wines!

-Now, we’re going to head 16 miles northeast of Gettysburg to Abbottstown, Pa. where Brookmere’s Wine & Tasting Room is located.
-Many Friday nights they host live music acts to enjoy while sipping on their flavorful wines.
-If you’re ready for dinner – head over to Center Square Brewing just two miles away.
+If you’re ready for dinner – head over to Center Square Brewing in nearby Abbottstown, PA.
 In addition to serving delicious dishes, Center Square brews their own beer – and just happens to me another stop on the Adams County Pour Tour.
 It’s the perfect place to end your night.

 Enjoy brunch at one of our amazing restaurants before heading to your first Adams County Pour Tour stop of the day.
 Drive just nine miles northwest of Gettysburg to Halbrendt Vineyard & Winery in Orrtanna, Pa.
 Owners John and Noemi Halbrendt are former pathologists at Penn State University’s Fruit Research & Extension Center who got into winemaking in their retirement.
 They grow their own grapes and make incredible wines using minimal chemicals and no added sugar.
 Grab a glass or bottle of your favorite and enjoy the gorgeous vineyard views from their picnic area.